In the vast space of physics, we live on a small "island" that is compatible with humans.

 Even if AI companies successfully build safe and aligned AGI, this does not prevent the bigger competitive landscape of AGI versus AGI from pushing humans to the side.

-Within this competitive landscape, autonomous AGIs will push each other because eventually AGIs will be the only ones with enough cognitive ability to push the other AGIs.
+Inevitably, autonomous AGIs will push each other because AGIs will be the only ones with enough cognitive ability to push the other AGIs.

-If some AGIs are pushed enough to "leave" our "island" then all AGIs will need to follow.
+If some autonomous AGIs — out in the wild, running their companies and countries — are pushed enough to "leave" our "island" then all AGIs will need to follow.

-The entire competitive landscape of AGIs will diverge — where AGIs will need to start preferring options that are human-incompatible to stay competitive.
+This means that the entire competitive landscape of AGIs will diverge from us — where AGIs will need to start preferring options that don't accommodate humans just to stay competitive.

 More about that later.